• Skip to primary navigation

 Graduate Student Scholarships Available

-A limited number of scholarships are available to full-time graduate students seeking financial support to attend the Texas Conference on Student Success.
-Interested students should complete the brief application form.
-Awards are made on a rolling basis, so early submission is recommended.
+A limited number of $75.00 scholarship waivers are available to graduate students seeking financial support to attend the Texas Conference on Student Success.
+Students who would like to be considered are encouraged to complete the Graduate Student Scholarship Waiver application by June 13, the priority deadline.
+After that, awards will be made on a rolling basis, so early submission is recommended.

 APPLY NOW